-Tiny landlocked Swaziland is often overlooked in favor of its big neighbor, South Africa.
-But it offers similar opportunities for wildlife watching and some amazing and varied landscapes, all for low prices and so close together you can do it all in a day (if you would want to).
+Tiny landlocked Swaziland (now called Eswatini) is often overlooked in favor of its big neighbor, South Africa.
+But it offers similar opportunities for wildlife watching and beautiful and varied scenery, all for low prices and so close together you could do it all in a day.
+But much better to stay for a few!

 We visited Swaziland on an overland road trip from Mozambique to South Africa’s Kruger Park and back, but it is a valid destination on its own.
-It is very easy to cross the border by car, or you can fly to Manzini (airport codes SHO or MTS) from Johannesburg.
+It is very easy to cross the border by car from either country, or you can fly to Manzini (airport codes SHO or MTS) from Johannesburg.

 Day 1: Hlane Royal National Park

 Head straight to Hlane National Park (we crossed the border from Mozambique in Namaacha, only half an hour away, but Manzini airport is also just over an hour away) and get ready to tick off at least three out of the Big 5: elephants, lions and rhinos.
-There are leopards in Hlane too, but they are much harder to spot.
+There are leopards in Hlane too, but, as elsewhere, they are much harder to find.
 The only one missing is buffalo, but there is plenty of other wildlife to make up for that.

 Swaziland is small, it tries very hard to conserve its nature but it cannot set aside the same amount of territory for this as South Africa.
 You won’t see the vast planes of the Kruger Park, but being concentrated also has its advantages.
 The lions in Hlane are wild, but free to roam only a fenced off part of the park, so you are basically guaranteed to see them if you go on a guided tour.
 We also saw plenty of rhinoceros here, sometimes from very close up.
 Now one of the most threatened animals in Africa, Swaziland has been doing a great job protecting them from poachers.